Ja Morant

 Personal Life

-Morant has the words “beneath no one”, advice his mother gave him, tattooed on his left arm.
-His athleticism often draws comparisons to Russell Westbrook, who Morant said is his favorite player because Westbrook is often overlooked, just like he was by college recruiters in high school.
+Morant has the phrase “beneath no one,” advice from his mother, tattooed on his left arm.
+His athleticism and playing style have drawn frequent comparisons to Russell Westbrook, whom Morant has cited as his favorite player because Westbrook, like him, was once overlooked by major college recruiters.
+Morant has a daughter who was born on August 7, 2019.